christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 Before you generate, before you train, document your system's baseline.
 Run a standard test generation with a simple prompt ("a wooden chair") using standard parameters.
 Save this output.
 Document generation time, memory usage, VRAM utilization.
 This baseline becomes your reference point.
 As you iterate, you can return to this baseline and observe how your modifications have changed output characteristics, generation speed, and resource consumption.

-*Document your baseline generation carefully.
+Instruct the Practitioner Log Interface to document your baseline generation carefully.
 This is your local territory's initial state.
-Future iterations will be compared against this.*
+Future iterations will be compared against this.

 ```
 Baseline Generation Test: